wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-2fa-server-with-kotlin-and-ktor.md

 }
 ```

-> IDE will mark all classes and extensions that have import missing with the red color.
+> The IDE will mark all classes and extensions that have import missing with the red color.
 Rollover on the class or method name, wait for a window to appear, and select `import...` to add class import and fix the error.

-## Create Vonage application
+## Create a Vonage Application

-Vonage application will provide F2A capabilities for the API.
-Create Vonage application in the [dashboard](https://dashboard.nexmo.com/applications).
-Click the `Create a new application` button, enter `name` and click the `Generate new application` button.
+A Vonage application will provide 2FA capabilities for the API.
+Create a Vonage application in the [dashboard](https://dashboard.nexmo.com/applications).
+Click the *Create a new application* button, enter a name, and click the *Generate new application* button.

-Go to [settngs](https://dashboard.nexmo.com/settings) and make a note of `API key` and `API secret`.
+Go to [settings](https://dashboard.nexmo.com/settings) and make a note of `API key` and `API secret`.

 ## Initialize Vonage Client

-Add `client` property inside `Application.module` function to intialize a Vonage client:
+Add the `client` property inside `Application.module` function to initialize a Vonage client:

 ```kotlin
 fun Application.module(testing: Boolean = false) {